Hibaisg/Hibaisg/README.md

 ### Hi there, I'm Hiba 👋

-I'm a Master's student in Business Analytics, working at the intersection of BI, econometrics, and artificial intelligence.
+I'm a Master's student in Business Analytics, working at the intersection of BI, Econometrics, and Artificial Intelligence.

 - 🔭 Currently working on Computer Vision and Deep Learning projects